SoftInstigate/ermes-mail/README.md

 > **Note**: To send messages via Google SMTP, it is necessary to configure your Gmail account by enabling IMAP.
 [More information](https://support.google.com/mail/answer/7126229)

-## Maven
+## Add ErmesMail to your Maven project

-To use ErmesMail in your maven build, first add the JitPack repository in your pom.xml
+To use ErmesMail in your Maven build, first add the JitPack repository in your pom.xml

 ```xml
 <repositories>